shashnavad/wine-quality-mlops/README.md

 # Wine Quality MLOps Project

 This is an MLOps project that implements an end-to-end machine learning pipeline for wine quality prediction using Kubeflow Pipelines.
-The project demonstrates MLOps best practices including pipeline orchestration, containerization, and Kubernetes deployment.
+The project demonstrates MLOps best practices including pipeline orchestration, containerization, real-time monitoring and Kubernetes deployment.
 The pipeline supports multiple model types (RandomForest, XGBoost, LightGBM) with selective training capabilities.

 ## Project Structure